Trial of ex-police officer who fatally shot Black motorist Daunte Wright may proceed, judge rules

 Monday’s hearing marked the latest development in a case that drew significant national attention just as the trial of ex-Minneapolis police officer Derek Chauvin played out 10 miles away.
 In the days after Wright’s death, suburban Brooklyn Center was rocked by days of protests that at times unspooled into violent clashes with police.

-The shooting also prompted significant changes for the municipality, with the City Council reorganizing its power structure by firing the city manager and turning control of the police department over to the mayor’s office.
+The shooting also prompted significant changes for the municipality, with the city council reorganizing its power structure by firing the city manager and turning control of the police department over to the mayor’s office.

-Tim Gannon, then the Brooklyn Center Police Chief, resigned one day after defending Potter’s actions by saying she meant to fire a Taser but instead made an “accidental discharge” from her gun.
+Tim Gannon, then the Brooklyn Center police chief, resigned one day after defending Potter’s actions by saying she meant to fire a Taser but instead made an “accidental discharge” from her gun.

 The only footage from the April 11 incident that has been released to the public is a roughly one-minute video clip that came from Potter’s body-worn camera.

 The clip, which Gannon played for the public the day after the shooting, shows two male officers approaching Wright’s car — one on either side.
 After a brief conversation, the officer on the driver’s side takes Wright out of the car and begins to handcuff him.
-As Wright begins to struggle, Potter approaches from behind to assist and soon heard threatening to use a Taser.
+As Wright begins to struggle, Potter approaches from behind to assist and is soon heard threatening to use a Taser.

 In that footage, seven seconds elapse between Potter’s warning and her firing what was not a Taser but her service weapon.
 Seconds later, Potter yelled, “Holy s---, I shot him.”

-Potter’s case has not seen the sustained attention on the level of Chauvin’s, and Potter’s attorney has continually objected to the presence of cameras in the virtual courtroom for her pre-trial appearances.
+Potter’s case has not seen sustained attention on the level of Chauvin’s, and Potter’s attorney has continually objected to the presence of cameras in the virtual courtroom for her pretrial appearances.
 At Monday’s hearing, the state once again asked for the trial to be subject to recording and broadcast, while Gray, Potter’s attorney, said he would object.

 News media for months petitioned the presiding judge in Chauvin’s trial to allow cameras in the courtroom and succeeded; at least 23.2 million people tuned in for the April 20 verdict.